Mahesh100/Spring-Java-Framwork/README.md

 -  but your POJO class is not managed by spring, that is why the @Autowire is not producing the behavior expected by you.

 ***Primary Bean in spring***
+-The default bean name is @Bean annotated method name.